🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 • Sports authorities: FIFA, UEFA, NFL for athletic competition results

-• Scientific publications: Peer-reviewed journals or official agency statements for research-based markets
+• Scientific publications: Peer-reviewed studies or institutional announcements for research-focused markets

 Edge cases and ambiguity

-• Event cancellation: If a planned event gets postponed with no rescheduled date, what is the outcome?
+• Event cancellation: What occurs if a planned event gets postponed with no rescheduled date?

-• Partial outcomes: A bill advances through the House yet fails in the Senate — how should "Will Congress pass X?" be determined?
+• Partial outcomes: A proposal advances through the House yet fails in the Senate — how should "Will Congress pass X?" conclude?

 How other platforms resolve